Have you completed step 4?

 If you're exporting someone else's wine, they'll need to apply for an export eligibility statement on your behalf.

 Getting official assurance

-If you are exporting to a country that requires an official assurance certificate, this will automatically be generated as part of your consignment approval request.
+If you are exporting to a country that requires an official assurance, this will automatically be generated as part of your consignment approval request.
 A printed copy of this document will be sent to your freight forwarder.

 If the documentation is needed urgently, you will need to arrange your own courier to transport it from MPI to your freight forwarder.
 Arrange this in advance by emailing email@example.com

-Additional documentation like Free Sale Certificate (within the consignment) and Free Sale Advice Statement, must be requested separately.
+Additional documentation like Free Sale Certificate (are arranged within the consignment) and Free Sale Advice Statement, must be requested separately.

 If you have not received expected documentation, email firstname.lastname@example.org